About

 I’m a retired UK civil servant living in Surrey, married with two grown-up daughters.
 I was born in Peterborough, like all my family; but we moved to Bedford when I was five and that was where I spent my schooldays.
 After studying philosophy at University College London and a brief period working in Oxford I have essentially lived down here ever since, so I suppose I have become one of those deracinated London/Home Counties people.

-These days most of my remaining energy is going into short stories and the like, but I do sometimes try my hand at something else arty, or perhaps a cake.
+These days most of my energy is going into short stories and the like, but I do sometimes try my hand at something else arty, or perhaps a cake.